 - Stomach ache.

-Among many others, that is why the consumption of creatine as a supplement must be accompanied by medical supervision; since taking high doses of creatine could damage the kidneys; In addition, if we take creatine supplementation accompanied by other medications, it could increase the risk of kidney damage.
+Among many others, that is why the consumption of CK as a supplement must be accompanied by medical supervision; since taking high doses of creatine could damage the kidneys; In addition, if we take creatine supplementation accompanied by other medications, it could increase the risk of kidney damage.

 Wiemspro electrostimulation and Creatine